user-calamita-ailc/calamita2024/README.md

 > [!TIP]
 > We will ask you:
-> 1. a [HuggingFace Dataset](https://huggingface.co/datasets) with your data or, alternatively, details on how to retrieve it.
+> 1. a [Hugging Face Dataset](https://huggingface.co/datasets) with your data or, alternatively, details on how to retrieve it.
 > 2. a [GitHub Gist](https://gist.github.com/) compiled with some information to run models against your task.
 >
 > Both will need to be provided at [this link](https://docs.google.com/spreadsheets/d/1Z_RMMMTkuESjUdOxMEDVbGr2A9xHzZva-1EhTAaIoeA/edit?gid=0#gid=0).